Phat C. Vo

 Sept.
 2017 – Feb.
 2021 · Fluid Power & Machine Intelligence Lab.
 (FPMI) · University of Ulsan (UOU)

-• Applied reinforcement learning and predictive control to safe collaborative human-robot interaction tasks.
+• Applied model-based RL and predictive control for safe collaborative human-robot interaction.

 • Developed adaptive optimal estimators and addressed network delay/dropout issues in robotic systems.